2015 Rube Goldberg Challenge: Crush and Recycle an Empty Soft Drink Can

 How do you participate?

-School teams must complete a task; this year’s task is squeezing an orange.
+School teams must complete a task which changes annually.
 Teams will incorporate the use of a minimum of three different simple machines with the option of using all simple machines.
-Students will record their invention performing the task of squeezing an orange, and document in writing how they used science, technology, engineering, and math in developing their machine.
+Students will record their invention performing the task, and document in writing how they used science, technology, engineering, and math in developing their machine.
 Teams must submit the video and written document to be judged.
 Winners' videos will be linked from HCLS' web site.

 Why isn't my school participating?